mathvalenza/articles/README.md

 # Articles
-This repository contains all my published articles written during my major
+This repository contains all my published articles written during my major in Computer Science by Santa Catarina State University.

 ### 2017